uglymittens/country-master/README.md

 * You will find a sample layout that you can use to get you going.
 * I recommend using a Spinner and SpinnerAdapter to implement your drop-down (just a suggestion!)

-If you need, shoot me an email, preferably to my Gmail account.
+If you need help, shoot me an email.

 ## Keywords ##